 Nasal Prong CPAP masks are held in place by a headgear that is worn on the top of the head.
 To prevent dryness and make Sleep Apnea therapy more tolerable, it is highly recommended to use heated humidification.

-Oral CPAP masks use an oval cushion to seal around the mouth and deliver air through two inlets inside the mask.
-An inside flap rests between your teeth and lips and a second flap curls over your lips to keep the mask stable.
+Oral CPAP masks use an oval-shaped cushion to seal around the mouth and deliver air through two inlets inside the mask.
+An inside flap rests between your teeth and lips while a second flap curls over your lips to keep the mask stable.

 This design is great for users who experience frequent nasal congestion but those without congestion find that the air that is blown in their mouth sometimes escapes through the nose and dries up their airway.

-Total Face CPAP masks seal in a large oval around the entire face to include, nose, mouth, and eyes and are held in place by four-point headgear.
+Total Face CPAP masks seal in a large oval around the entire face to encompass the nose, mouth, and eyes and are held in place by four-point headgear.
 Some people leak CPAP air through the corners of their eyes when they receive Sleep Apnea treatment.
-If this happens then other types of masks will not function properly and a Total Face Mask should be considered.
+If this happens then other types of masks will not function properly and a total face mask should be considered.